The History of The Faketoshi: Crypto's Most Notorious Fraudsters

 What is a Faketoshi?

-Given Satoshi Nakamoto's mythic status as Bitcoin's creator, it's no surprise that there are individuals out there who seek to gain by claiming Satoshi's identity.
+Given Satoshi Nakamoto's mythic status as Bitcoin's creator, it's no surprise there are nefarious individuals who seek to gain by falsely claiming Satoshi's identity.
 These notorious fraudsters are fittingly given the title "Faketoshi."
 Notice how I said individuals.
 Indeed, there have been numerous scammers throughout the years claiming to be Satoshi without any evidence.

 When a person claiming to be Satoshi doesn't have the necessary skills like strong economic theory, C++ coding, etc. you can be sure they are a Faketoshi.
 Today, we're taking a dive into the most prominent Faketoshis throughout the years.